Close

 2.2.
 The Objects of a Dental Act should be to:

-•Protect the public by ensuring that health care is delivered by health care providers in a professional, safe and competent way; and
+• protect the public by ensuring that health care is delivered by health care providers in a professional, safe and competent way;

-•Uphold the standards of practice within the health professions; and
+• uphold the standards of practice within the health professions;

-•Provide a uniform system to deal with complaints, investigations and disciplinary proceedings relating to dental practitioners, that is complementary to the systems used by various States’ and Territories’ Health Complaints Commissions; and
+• provide a uniform system to deal with complaints, investigations and disciplinary proceedings relating to dental practitioners, that is complementary to the systems used by state or territory health complaints Commissions; and

 The Board

 2.3.
-The Board must reflect contemporary community expectations of standards of dental care, as well as those of dental practitioners and other relevant scientific and standards bodies.
-In order for the Board to function effectively, Board members must understand the role of Board, and must have or acquire a broad knowledge of dental practice, health, governance, communication and legal issues.
+The Board's function is to align with contemporary community expectations of dental care standards, in addition to those of dental practitioners and other relevant scientific and standards bodies.
+Therefore, for effective governance, its members must possess or acquire a comprehensive knowledge of relevant dental practice, health, governance, communication and legal issues.

 Composition of the Board